awsdocs/aws-php-developers-guide/doc_source/cw-examples-publishing-custom-metrics.md

 + Publish metric data using [PutMetricData](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-monitoring-2010-08-01.html#putmetricdata)\.
 + Create an alarm using [PutMetricAlarm](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-monitoring-2010-08-01.html#putmetricalarm)\.

-All the example code for the AWS SDK for PHP Version 3 is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Credentials for the AWS SDK for PHP Version 3](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage Patterns of the AWS SDK for PHP Version 3](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.

 ## Publish Metric Data<a name="publish-metric-data"></a>